tongxin97/tongxin97.github.io/index.md

 ---
 layout: default
-title: Xin (Cynthia) Tong Personal Website
+title: Xin Tong Personal Website
 ---

 ## About Me

 <img class="profile-picture" src="media/profile.jpeg">

 Hi, I'm Xin, M.S.
 Computer Science student at University of Illinois at Urbana Champaign.
 Before coming to the Midwest, I spent my undergraduate years in Abu Dhabi and New York and got my B.S. degree from New York University.

+I interned at Facebook in summer 2020 and worked on full-stack Web development in the Ads Measurement org.
-Professionally speaking, I have interned with WeChat (Tencent) as a Web developer and worked on research projects in the Computer Systems and Networking area.
+Previously, I interned at WeChat (Tencent) in summer 2018.
+I also have research experience in the Computer Systems and Networking area.

 ## Work & Research Experience

+* **Full-stack Web Development at Facebook** &nbsp; _May - August 19_
+  + Set up a new base path and implemented a new server and routing scheme for an advertiser-facing product in Ads Measurement org.
+Launched the project internally (planned for external launch afterwards).
+  + Applied performance optimization techinques to improve the initial page load time of the product.
+  + Implemented with ~9k lines of Hacklang(PHP) and JavaScript.
+<br/><br/>

 * **Undergraduate Thesis on Blockchain-based P2P Storage System** &nbsp; _January - May 19_
   + Faculty advisor: <a href="https://cs.nyu.edu/~jchen/" target="_blank">Jay Chen</a>
   + Designed and partially implemented a blockchain-based P2P data storage system with a decentralized storage verification scheme and networking stack.
 The storage system is going to support a decentralized online forum application, where each user has the ability to post and moderate content.
-  + Wrote a system design white-paper (to be published); implemented with ~5k lines of Golang.
+  + Wrote a system design white-paper; implemented with ~5k lines of Golang.
 <br/><br/>

 * **Web Development at <a href="https://mp.weixin.qq.com/cgi-bin/wx" target="_blank">WeChat Mini Program Center</a>, Tencent** &nbsp; _June - August 18_